 Abnormal metabolism of insulin lies at the root of diabetes, high blood pressure, elevated triglycerides, heart disease, and obesity.
 The greater the intake of carbohydrates that stimulate insulin, the greater the levels of insulin, the greater the occurrence of these diseases.
 If a picture is worth a thousand words, the graph below shows what insulin production looks like with and without insulin resistance.

-The pancreas responds to a meal by producing a spike of insulin, after which insulin is supposed to return to a between-meal level.
-Notice that the spike is much higher, and stays high even between meals, when cells are insulin resistant (such as in obesity).
+As the graph above shows, the pancreas responds to a meal by producing a spike of insulin.
+Then it returns to a between-meal level within about 3 hours (blue line).
+Notice that the spike is much higher, and stays high even between meals, when cells are insulin resistant (red line, as in obesity).

-To limit damage by excess insulin, it is beneficial for a diabetic (and everyone else) to limit carbohydrate intake.
+To limit damage by excess insulin, it’s beneficial for a diabetic (and everyone else) to limit carbohydrate intake.
 This is how to reduce the amount of blood sugar that leads to too much insulin and the development of insulin resistance.

 Now for Some Bad Advice

 Let’s just pick on one doctor who exemplifies the bad advice handed out to diabetics regarding diet.
-The only reason for singling out this particular doctor is because he and his advice for diabetics were prominently featured in the AARP magazine.
+The only reason for singling out this particular doctor is because he and his advice for diabetics were prominently featured in an article in the the AARP magazine not too long ago (1).
 Such advice represents the party line for mainstream medicine.
-It is what you can probably expect from your own doctor, too.
+It’s what you can probably expect from your own doctor, too.

 The MD in question is Dr. George King, who is the Director of Research and Head of the Section on Vascular Cell Biology at the Joslin Diabetic Center in Boston, as well as a Professor of Medicine at Harvard Medical School.
 Seems like a super-qualified source for health advice, right?
 Hold that thought.